EdTedesco/PDS-SBN_LONEOS_image_processing_software/README.md

 See loneos_processing_details_v2.pdf in the (not yet released at the time of this writing) Planetary Data System / Small Bodies Node (PDS/SBN) V2.0 Archive  https://sbn.psi.edu/pds/resource/loneos.html for the details (this link will take you to the V1.0 Archive which does not include these images and is included here as a placeholder).

-However, due to the size of the dataset (~12TB), neither the PDS/SBN nor Zenodo were unable to archive them online.
-Consequently, I've only uploaded a few example inages to test this Python script.
-At the time of this writing (02 Aug 2025) the PDS/SBN is working on how to make these image files available.
+However, due to the size of the original dataset (~12TB), neither the PDS/SBN nor Zenodo were unable to archive it online.
+Consequently, I've only uploaded a few example images to this branch to test this Python script.
+At the time of this writing (02 Aug 2025) the PDS/SBN is working on how to make all the original LONEOS image files available.

 Required Python dependencies are: time